Frances Wach is the Saskatchewan SPCA’s Executive Director and has been involved with the organization for almost thirty years.

 Bio coming soon

-Carol Thompson joined the board of directors over four years ago after covering stories on the Saskatchewan SPCA as a reporter.
+Carol Thomson joined the board of directors over four years ago after covering stories on the Saskatchewan SPCA as a reporter.

 As a child, Carol’s father would bring home injured rabbits from the farm, igniting her curiosity and respect for animals at a young age.
 Her concern for animal welfare stuck with her.
 Now, years later, Carol has big dreams.
 She hopes to assist in establishing pet-friendly domestic violence shelters across Saskatchewan, bring more understanding to the Link between animal abuse and domestic violence, and work towards ensuring that all animals in need are taken care of.